 Blood pressure is the amount of force of blood pushing against the walls of your arteries.
 It may become higher than average if you don’t control it.
 High blood pressure, or hypertension, can provide numerous health problems.

 Some of them are preventing heart stroke, vision problems, heart failure, and kidney disease.

 If an individual suffers from high blood pressure, that means that the walls of the arteries are continually receiving an excessive amount of pressure.

 One of the risk factors may be age.
-As you get older, you are more prone to have higher blood pressure compare to when you are younger.
+As you get older, you are more prone to have higher blood pressure compared to when you are younger.